SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 });
 ```

-When using `OpaBuilder`, it looks like this:
+When you use `OpaBuilder`, it looks like this:

 ``` js
 return oOpa.waitFor(